The Futhark type checker is not very smart, and in some cases is very conservative in how it tracks the sizes of arrays. For example:

 A has a completely

 unknown size.
-Using a shape coercion we can change the size to be
+Using a size coercion we can change the size to be

 what we expect: